gitlabhq/gitlabhq/doc/user/project/issue_board.md

 ![Multiple Issue Boards](img/issue_boards_multiple.png)

-### Board with a milestone
+### Board with a Milestone

 > Introduced in [GitLab Enterprise Edition][ee] 9.0.

-An Issue Board can be associated with a milestone which will automatically filter the issue to that milestone.
+An Issue Board can be associated with a GitLab [Milestone](milestones/index.md#milestones) which will automatically filter the issue to that milestone.
 This allows you to create unique boards for individual milestones.

 You can assign a milestone to a board when creating a new Issue Board or you can update current Issue Boards to also have a milestone.
 Once a specific